vivachu/slate/source/includes/_entries.md

 contest | true | The ID of the contest.
 entryFee | false | The entry fee paid
 caption | false | The description of the entry
-locationName | false | The location name as returned from Google Place API (deprecated) locationPlaceId | false | The location placeId as returned from Google Place API (deprecated) locationAddress | false | The location address as returned from Google Place API (deprecated) locationLocale | false | The location locale as returned from Google Place API  (deprecated) city | false | city name state | false | 2-letter state abbreviation (e.g., NY) country | false | full country name (e.g., United States)
+locationName | false | The location name (place name or street address) as returned from Bing Places API locationPlaceId | false | The location placeId as returned from Google Places API (deprecated) locationAddress | false | The location full address as returned from Bing Places API locationLocale | false | The location locale as returned from Google Places API  (deprecated) city | false | city name state | false | 2-letter state abbreviation (e.g., NY) country | false | full country name (e.g., United States)